zim0101/pipe-pilot/README.md

 4. **Automation** - Pushes code, creates Jenkins jobs, installs plugins
 5. **Ready to Use** - Your CI/CD pipeline is live and running!

+### 🎯 Future Goals!

+- **🧩 Jenkins Plugin Integration:**
+  - This AI agent will be packaged as a Jenkins plugin, enabling DevOps engineers to use the **PipePilot AI Agent** directly within their Jenkins pipelines.

+- **🔧 Self-healing Pipelines:**
+  - Automatically analyze job failures, suggest or apply fixes, and intelligently retry builds.

+- **🗣️ Natural Language Interface:**
+  - Interact with Jenkins using simple prompts like:
+    > “Why did this job fail?”
+    > “Rerun with the last successful environment.”

+- **📊 Smarter Insights:**
+  - Summarize test failures, detect flaky jobs, and recommend optimizations.

+- **🛠️ Toolchain Integration:**
+  - Enable the agent to interact with scanners, version control, deployment tools, and artifact stores.

+- **🤝 Multi-Agent Collaboration:**
+  - Introduce role-specific AI agents (e.g., security advisor, performance tuner) that collaborate in a shared pipeline context.

+- **🌐 Extensibility & Multi-LLM Support:**
+  - Support OpenAI, Claude, and local models for flexible deployments in air-gapped or enterprise environments.

 ## 🛠️ Installation

 ### Prerequisites